mtch99/Ballerz/README.md

     TODO: Warning: for now, akk the games with 0 attendants are not displayed
         - [ ] Undo the last warning
         - [ ] Undo onNewNotification warning in Notifications repository
-    - [x] Test with Dani
-    - [x] Feed Item View
     TODO:
     - [ ] Refactor Game interface.
 Change date fields to string type
     TODO:
     - [ ] Disable Play button during checkin request
     - [ ] Popup after checkin

-    - [x] Add place icon as header for FeedItem

-    - [x] Add games list to Place profile
-    - [x] PickTimeSlotScreen callBack on game Created
-    - [x] Fix Create Game Mutation error on the client
-    - [x] play here button

 - [ ] I want see a toast message on new notiication
     - [ ] Display a toast message on new received notification
         - [ ] yarn add @react-native-material/Snackbar
         - [ ] Notification UseCase send events to the Notifications controller
         - [ ] Notification  controller send events to the snackbar

+- [ ] ProfilePic
+    - [ ] Make sure profile pic is uploaded on userProfileCreation
+    - [ ] Display respective profile pics on all UserList screens

 TODO: scenario10